• Skip to main content

 The honey glaze and rub will work on any ham, just follow the package or butcher's directions if it is different than the recipe below.

-Bone-In, boneless, shank end or spiral cut?
+Bone-in, boneless, shank end or spiral cut?

 Use a bone-in, shank end cooked ham for a beautiful and classic presentation.